Dagobah0/ProceduralSokoban/README.md

 ![template list](ressources/templates.png)

+A template is a level part corresponding to a 3x3 grid.
+To create the level, first we pick a random template in this list.
+Then we apply a random rotation and we place it in the grid.
+We repeat this step to fill all the grid.
+During the placement we use the cell around the template to make sure they are correctly side placed.
+When this step is finished, we begin the level optmizitation.

 ### Level optimization

 After the templates placement, differents issue in the generation can appears.
 Actually, the optomization part clean differents things :